Purdue vs. Indiana NCAA Football Odds, Plays and Insights | November 27, 2021

 - Purdue and its opponents have combined to score more than 50.5 points in four of 11 games this season.

-- Saturday's over/under is 6.3 points higher than the combined 44.2 PPG average of the two teams.
+- Indiana and its opponents have combined to score more than 50.5 points in five of 11 games this season.

+- The two teams combine to average 44.2 points per game, 6.3 less than the total in this contest.

-- This contest's over/under is 3.5 points fewer than the 54 these two squads combine to give up per game in 2021.
+- This contest's over/under is 3.5 points under the 54 these two squads combine to give up per game in 2021.

-- The Boilermakers and their opponents have scored an average of 53.1 points per game in 2021, 2.6 more than Saturday's total.

-- The 50.5-point total for this game is 0.3 points below the 50.8 points per game average total in Hoosiers games this season.

 Purdue Stats and Trends